theplant/appkit/tracing/README.md

 made to the back-end.
 Also, it can link together deeper requests made by the *back-end* to other APIs and services.

+Currently this library requires the jaeger-lib dependency to be pinned at `v1.5.0`.

 # Middleware

 To configure tracing of incoming HTTP requests: